 Klug et al. Essentials of Genetics 10th edition is optional if you prefer reading from one source and is available through the bookstore, but it is not required.
 You may also use older editions of the Klug textbook.
-Relevant pages for introduction will be listed in the Reading Guide for the 10th edition.
-However, SOME WEEKS the textbook is less helpful and does not cover the material we will cover in class well, especially week 1.
-Other weeks it does a fantastic job covering the concepts.
-Use the online resources as needed.
+You can find the relevant topics from lecture in the textbook by using the index and table of contents and relevant pages for introduction will be listed in the Reading Guide for the 10th edition.
+No matter what source you read from, you will still get the necessary information to understand the concepts, such as "what are epistasis and complementation" for instance.
 There is also a "Study Area" if you purchase the "Mastering" level of the Klug. et al. text that includes practice questions, vocabulary study tools, video tutorials, and more.
-If you want additional practice questions and help this quarterf or much of the course's content, get the Mastering level.
+If you want additional practice questions and help this quarter, get the Mastering level!!

-You will complete a Reading Guide Reflection by Sunday before the lectures each week, and by TUESDAY on exam weeks.
+Pre-class reading guides and Reading Reflections are designed to 1) introduce some relevant background material so you more prepared for class; 2) introduce some relevant primary literature; 3) get you started on connecting vocabulary, engaging with the material, and applying concepts.
 Being able to communicate your ideas well through writing is a vital skill that takes practice.
 Reading Reflections in particular, are meant to help you synthesize information into your own written explanations and descriptions.
 Practice doing this will help you when writing short answers on exam in this and future science courses.
 You should plan to spend at least 30minutes on the Reading Reflections each week.
 These are graded on effort and completeness but will be checked for plagiarism.
-I care more about the answers being authentic and in your own words, as this supports your learning, than how polished or professional they sound.